-Released in Japan & North America in March 1995
+Japanese & North American release in March 1995

 Published by Nintendo

 I have a list of Game Boy games I want to check out and feature on Game Boy Essentials.
 With over 2000 titles released across the original Game Boy and Game Boy Color, I have looked at multiple sources to winnow the list into a reasonable amount of games to research further.
 I have yet to fire up every single game in an emulator, so I rely on a lot of common sense to figure out what is potentially essential.
 Initially, Mario’s Picross flew under the radar for most people, me included.
 I came upon it by chance, only knowing Mario’s Picross as an adaptation of nonograms by Nintendo.
-It was more popular in Japan than here, and so Nintendo promptly stopped bringing their Picross games here.
+It was popular in Japan but nobody cared in North America, so Jupiter promptly stopped bringing their Picross games here.
 So knowing only this I decided to play the game for a minute and I fell in love.
 I went through the tutorial to learn the rules and liked it so much I immediately bought a book to try nonograms on paper.
 That’s how essential this game is; it will make you buy books!

 A Primer on Nonograms